JeschkeLab/DeerLab/docsrc/source/theory.rst

 where :math:`\vc{V}_\mr{exp}` indicates the experimental data and :math:`\vc{\theta}` is a vector of all parameters (distribution parameters, background parameters, experiment parameters).
 Various constrained least-squares solvers are implemented.

-Parameter-free distribution
+Non-parametric distribution
 .......................................

-To fit a model with a parameter-free distribution and no additional fitting parameters to an experimental signal, DeerLab implements several regularization approaches.
+To fit a model with a non-parametric distribution and no additional fitting parameters to an experimental signal, DeerLab implements several regularization approaches.
 The most common one is Tikhonov regularization.
 For this, the minimization problem is

 .. math::